 - EAD (if applicable)

-- Copy of Insurance Policy (non-benefits eligible)
+- Copy of Insurance Policy (J-1 exchange visitors only)

-- Local Residence Address
+- Local Residence Address and phone number

 Is UAMS New Employee Orientation different from Immigration check-in?